Glennobi/MS1-Project-Glennobi/README.md

 # Testing

+## User Story Testing

-## Heading and Footer - Development and Testing
+### Heading and Footer Testing
 *   I developed the common header and footer sections, common across the 4 pages of website.
-*   I developed the navigation elements and tested between all 4 pages.
+*   I tested the navigation elements between all 4 pages.
-*   I developed all the containers, their layout and basic content.
+*   I tested all the navigation containers, their functionality and appearance.
 *   I tested and tuned the layout and responsiveness with basic placeholder text.
-*   When happy with layout and responsiveness, I applied the content, and tested it again for layout then responsiveness.
+*   When happy with layout, response and responsiveness, I applied the content, and tested it again for layout then responsiveness.
 *   I applied and tested various colour combinations then my logo.
 *   I experimented and tested various bootstrap and Font Awesome iconography
 *   I appled the icongraphy, motions and reactions to the active header elements and tested functionality, appearence and responsiveness.
 *   I applied same to the active footer elements (email and social links) and tested function and responsiveness.
 *   When happy with the hearings, footers, navigation and active elements, I set about styling the 4 detailed pages.

-## Section - Content Development & Testing
+### Section and Content Testing
 *   I had wireframed the content layout, and wrote the content outside Git
 *   I selected applied and tested the background section imagery for the 4 .
 *   Page 1 (of 4) - content was straightforward enough, spent time testing various font colours, weights and background opacity.